VertexStudio/rust-gst-tf-gpu/README.md

 - TensorFlow 1.13.1
 - CUDA 10.0
 - cuDNN 7.4
-- OpenCV 3.2.0
+- OpenCV 4.1.1

 ## Setup

-- Move to the root directoy of your project and run:
+- Move to the root directory of your project and run:
 ```
 git submodule add git@github.com:VertexStudio/rust-gst-tf-gpu.git .devcontainer
 ```